Ellpeck/TinyLifeWeb/articles/mod_basics.md

 ## Creating mods
 To create a mod, all you have to do is create a repository [from this template](https://github.com/Ellpeck/TinyLifeExampleMod/generate) and open the project contained in it using Visual Studio, Rider or any other kind of C# IDE.
 The code that is already there contains some examples.
 Once you're done checking them out, you can just delete them and start fresh.

 The template repository also contains a little `Run` script for [windows](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/Run.bat) and [linux and mac](https://github.com/Ellpeck/TinyLifeExampleMod/blob/main/Run.sh) that automatically builds your mod, copies it into the `Mods` directory of your Tiny Life instance and runs the game.
-Note that the script will only work correctly if you've previously launched Tiny Life manually.
+Note that the script will only work correctly if you've launched Tiny Life manually at least once before.

 The game's API is **fully documented**.
 The documentation is easily accessible by opening any of the API's files in your IDE.
 The most updated version can be found on this site as well.